oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/rolling-updates/rolling-updates.md

 As a general observation though it may be tempting to just go in and modify the configuration directly with kubectl ... this is a **bad** thing to do, it's likely to lead to unrecorded changes in your configuration management system so in the event that you had to do a complete restart of the system changes manually done with kubectl are likely to be forgotten.
 It is **strongly** recommended that you make changes by modifying your yaml file, and that the yaml file itself has a versioning scheme so you can identify exactly what versions of the service a given yaml file version provides.
 If you must make changes using kubectl (say you need to make a minor change in a test environment) then as soon as you decide it should be permanent then make the corresponding change in the yaml file *and do a rolling upgrade using the yaml file to ensure you are using the correct configuration* (after all, you may have made a typo in either the kubectl or yaml file).

-## Step 2: How to do a rolling upgrade in our setup
+## Task 2: How to do a rolling upgrade in our setup

 So far we've been stopping our services (the undeploy.sh script deletes the deployments) and then creating new ones (the deploy.sh script applies the deployment configurations for us) This results in service down time, and we don't want that.
 But before we can switch to properly using rolling upgrades there are a few bits of configuration we should do

-### Step 2a: Defining the rolling upgrade
+### Task 2a: Defining the rolling upgrade
 Kubernetes aims to keep a service running during the rolling upgrade, it does this by starting new pods to run the service, then stopping old ones once the new ones are ready.
 Through the magic of services and using labels as selectors the Kubernetes run time adds and removed pods from the service.
 This will work with a deployment whose replica sets only contain a single pod (the new pod will be started before the old one is stopped) but if your service contains multiple pods it will use some configuration rules to try and manage the process in a more balanced manner and sticking reasonably closely to the number of pods you've asked for (or the auto scaler has).

 We are going to once again edit the storefront-deployment.yaml file to give Kubernetes some rules to follow when doing a rolling upgrade.
 Importantly however we're going to edit a *Copy* of the file so we have a history.